Anti-Black Racism Initiative Recruitment Awards

 Eligibility

-• Have received an offer of Admission from a graduate degree at McGill University;
+• Have received an offer of admission to a graduate degree program at McGill University.

-• Self-identify as a Black student during the admissions process.
-They can do so in their statement, or by contacting their department directly.
+• Self-identify as Black during the admissions process.
+This can be done in the application documents or by contacting the department directly.

-• Intend to register full-time in a graduate degree program at McGill during their first year of study.
+• Intend to register full-time in their degree program during their first year of study.

 For Faculty and Staff (including proposed Supervisors): Refer to the Faculty and Staff website for more information on the nomination process.